Yijiki/Cybersecurity-Lab-Firewall/README.md

 - Single Point of Failure: Many network security systems rely on a single firewall introducing massive operational risk as routine events like firmware updates, scheduled maintenance or physical device failures can disrupt all network connectivity.
 This can lead to critical service downtime and interruption of business functions.

-- Lack of Deep Threat Visibility: Many standard firewalls only filter traffic based on basic IP addresses and ports meaning they cannot inspect the actual content / application layer of the data.
+- Lack of Deep Threat Visibility: Many standard firewalls only filter traffic based on basic IP addresses and ports meaning they cannot inspect the actual content/application layer of the data.
 This allows sophisticated threats such as malware hidden in legitimate looking traffic or zero-day exploits to pass through undetected.

 - Inconsistent Enforcement of Web Policies: Many network security systems find it difficult to enforce corporate security policies on web usage.
 This lack of control allows users to access dangerous or unwanted websites increasing the network's exposure to malware and other threats.